noorameera26/Group7_MoneyClassifierProject/README.md

 ### Can a computer classify your Ringgits?

-To fulfill the requirements for the CDLE training program conducted by CertifAI and Skymind, me and my partner developed a CNN model to classify Malaysian Banknotes.
+To fulfill the requirements for the Certified Deep Learning Engineer (CDLE) training program conducted by CertifAI and Skymind, me and my partner developed a CNN model to classify Malaysian Banknotes.

 Our project objectives were short and simple which are:
 - to develop an image classification model that supports 6 classes.